 Sponsorship can be cash, in kind contribution or any other kind of assistance for your event that provides a positive commercial return for the sponsor.
 It is a partnership where both parties can gain financial and promotional benefits.
 When developing a sponsorship plan, consider:

 - All possible benefits for the sponsor e.g. branding on the event website, signage, main stage or merchandise

 - Who is your target group of sponsors - local business, international organisations or national groups?

 - What kind of sponsorship do you want - cash, goods and services, in kind contributions etc.

-- Is it a one off sponsorship or could you negotiate a longer term commitment for recurring events?
+- Is it a one-off sponsorship or could you negotiate a long-term commitment for recurring events?